 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates SAFE, SESN, IAA

-Safehold Inc. (NYSE: SAFE)’s merger with iStar Inc. If you are a Safehold shareholder, click here to learn more about your rights and options.
+Safehold Inc. SAFE's merger with iStar Inc. If you are a Safehold shareholder, click here to learn more about your rights and options.

-Sesen Bio, Inc. (NASDAQ: SESN)’s merger with Carisma Therapeutics Inc. Pre-merger Sesen Bio shareholders are expected to own approximately 41.7% of the combined company.
+Sesen Bio, Inc. SESN's merger with Carisma Therapeutics Inc. Pre-merger Sesen Bio shareholders are expected to own approximately 41.7% of the combined company.
 If you are a Sesen Bio shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.